-Because developers are usually highly intelligent, they are very good when it comes to abstracting things, be this: 1) generating base or generic classes to inherit from or reuse; 2) generic or overloaded functions called with arguments instead of standalone ones; or 3) reusing code under multiple technologies even if it’s difficult to achieve this.
+Developers are very good when it comes to abstracting things, be this: 1) generating base or generic classes to inherit from or reuse; 2) generic or overloaded functions called with arguments instead of standalone ones; or 3) reusing code under multiple technologies even if it’s difficult to achieve this (e.g. with Xamarin).

 While such skills are very important in the programming world, it is also very important that they are not overused in the commercial world!

-From my personal experience I learned that very often it’s better to just not abstract things than to do it.
-(I know this will probably start a big discussion that can never end or at least will turn some of my readers’ minds into generating complex comments that they cannot post due to WordPress rules – !@#$%^&*).
+I learned over the years that very often it’s better to just not abstract things than to do it.
+(I know this will probably start a big discussion that can never end or at least will turn some of my readers’ minds into generating complex comments like… !@#$%^&*).
+Here’s why:

 - Many times we abstract things assuming that the customer(s) will request similar new features in the future, and that in this case we would be able to develop them easier; but we spend a lot of time with the initial setup, while it’s not certain that it will bring any value eventually – customers are unpredictable – and often it turns out that if we wouldn’t have generalized things we could have delivered – at least the first version of the product – sooner (sometimes sooner than our competition!)

 - Of course, if later we would really need refactoring, we could ask the customer to pay some extra for it, whenever he or she requests a similar feature, explaining him or her about the easier maintainability when not allowing code duplication (money that it would have been difficult to request initially).